 Every Entrepreneur Must Do These Two Things

 A little girl puts a table in her front yard.
-She sets out glasses and a big pitcher of lemonade and ties a few balloons to the back of a chair, letting them bounce in a breeze that provides only a little relief from the summer sun.
+She sets out glasses and a big pitcher of lemonade.
+She ties a few balloons to the back of a chair, letting them bounce in a breeze that provides only a little relief from the summer sun.

-If you walked by and saw her engaged in these preparations, what would you assume?
-You might think she was setting up for a friend’s birthday party.
-You might wonder if she was getting ready for a teddy bear conference.
-But if you see her hang a big sign on the front of the table that announces, “Ice Cold Lemonade, just $1.00!” the mystery would be solved — you know that this little girl is embarking on an entrepreneurial venture.
+If you saw her setting up, you might think she was preparing for a friend’s birthday.
+You might wonder if she was planning a party for her teddy bears.
+But the moment you see her hang a big sign on the front of the table that announces, “Ice Cold Lemonade, just $1.00!” the mystery is solved — you know that this little girl is an entrepreneur.

-Her business may be very small, but the size and scope of a business does not exempt it from the fundamental laws that govern all entrepreneurs.
-Every entrepreneur must create exactly two things: an offering of products and services, and communications that describe that offering.
-Without an offering and communications that clearly define it, there cannot be an exchange of value.
-Even something as simple as the exchange of a glass of lemonade for a dollar requires an understanding of what products and services are available and what a customer must pay for those products and services.
+Her business may be very small, but every organization must adhere to the fundamental laws that govern all entrepreneurs.
+Every entrepreneur must do two things: create an offering and communicate its value.
+You have to have something to sell.
+You also have to tell people about what you're selling.
+You can't have an exchange until you do both of these things.
+Even something as simple as trading a glass of lemonade for a dollar requires an understanding of what products and services are available and what a customer must pay for those products and services.